This is the EIB Network, where we serve humanity simply by showing up.

 That was the end of Mondo.

-Mondel never had a chance.
+Mondel never had a chance to.

 I don't remember the date.

-It was during the middle of the campaign, and I'm watching the CBS evening news, which back then was uh hosted by Dan Rather, anchored by Dan Ramder.
+And I'm watching the CBS Evening News, which back then was hosted by Dan Rather, anchored by Dan Rather.

-And there was a story, it was after the conventions.
+And there was a story.

-And I said, Here's the presidential candidate getting off a small private jet by himself.
+And I said, here's the presidential candidate getting off a small private jet by himself.

-By himself in the middle of camp, obviously going to see some money guy to do something.
+Obviously going to see some money guy to do something.

-Gary Hart Pence was Hot Pence back then.
+Gary Hartpence was hot pants back then.

 The original Clinton is just ahead of his time.

-Back then it wasn't cool.
+Back then, it wasn't cool.

 And of course, Hot Pence, he forgot all you had to do here was grab the wife and go down to Virgin Islands and put on a couple swimsuits and start dancing on the beach.